daisylb/lorikeet/docs/reference/python.rst

             'lorikeet.cart_checkers.cart_not_empty',
             'lorikeet.cart_checkers.email_address_if_anonymous',
         ]

-    A list of functions that check to see if a cart is complete and ready to be checked out.
-Each one takes a :class:`lorikeet.models.Cart` object as its only argument, and raises an :class:`~lorikeet.exceptions.IncompleteCartError` (or potentially a :class:`~lorikeet.exceptions.IncompleteCartErrorSet` containing multiple) if it finds any reasons that the cart should not be checked out.
+    Checkers that validate whether or not a cart is ready for checkout.
+For more detail on these, including how to write your own, refer to :ref:`cart-checkers`.

 .. describe:: LORIKEET_ORDER_DETAIL_VIEW